 - 1. Open the SoD.exe.config file. - 2.
 In the SoD.Settings, AutoLogOffTimeout setting, set the time period in minutes.
 Range: 5-120 minutes.

-If the user does not work with Dragon Medical One for more than 10 minutes, they are logged off.
+Example: <setting name="AutoLogOffTimeout" serializeAs="String" <value>10</value> </setting> If the user does not work with Dragon Medical One for more than 10 minutes, they are logged off.

 Configuring Dragon Medical Advisor